 ‘The Leaky Pipeline’ aims to establish why, with an equal percentage of male and female candidates entering the legal profession, so few women make it to equity partnership roles.
 Over 500 lawyers in London gave their views for a report on gender and progression in the legal profession.

 80% of females stated that there are not enough female role models in the profession compared to 56% of men.
 Would more high profile women in the profession encourage women to go for partnership?
 This is not exclusive to the legal profession though.
 A recent report in the FT highlights that women account for just 23.5% of the FTSE 100 board, but only 8.9% of executive positions.

 A staggering 84% of female lawyers believe that having children will adversely affect their career.
-Would more role models or flexible working options help to diminish this view?
+Would more role models or flexible working options, such as homeworking legal jobs, help to diminish this view?

 What do you think needs to be done to encourage more female partners?
 Have you felt this gender bias in your career?

 Discover the latest lawyer jobs on TotallyLegal today; the UK’s leading legal job site.
 For more career insights, go to the TotallyLegal blog page.